semgrep/semgrep-docs/docs/semgrep-sc/sc-getting-started.md

 1. Sign in to your Semgrep App account, and then go to **Projects** page.
 2. Click **[Projects](https://semgrep.dev/orgs/-/projects)**, and then click <i class="fa-solid fa-gear"></i> **gear** icon of the repository on which to run Supply Chain rules.
 3. Click <i class="fa-solid fa-toggle-large-on"></i> **SSC toggle**.
 Semgrep Supply Chain rules are included in your next scan, that occurs based on your CI set up, such as schedules and events configuration (push, pull, and merge requests).
-4. Optional: To start a dependency scan immediately, go to your CI provider's interface and manually begin the Semgrep workflow or job.
+4. Optional: Some CI providers enable you to start workflows manually.
+To start a dependency scan immediately, go to your CI provider's interface and manually begin the Semgrep workflow or job.

 The scan finishes and displays findings in the **Supply Chain** tab for further triage and remediation.
 See [Triaging and remediating dependency findings](/docs/semgrep-sc/triaging-and-remediating-vulnerabilities).